 Investigating housing offences

-When we receive reports of unlicensed HMOs and breaches of housing legislation, including landlord and tenant law, we will investigate to establish the facts and gather evidence of offences that have been committed.
+When we receive reports of unlicensed properties and breaches of housing legislation, including landlord and tenant law, we will investigate to establish the facts and gather evidence of offences that have been committed.

 In most cases we will give 24 hours' prior notice of inspections.
-However, if we suspect an offence is being committed relating to HMO legislation we can inspect without giving any prior notice.
+However, if we suspect an offence is being committed relating to unlicensed properties or HMO management regulations we can inspect without giving any prior notice.
 In either case, if we are refused access we can apply to the Magistrates' Court to obtain a warrant.
 This allows us to enter by force if necessary.